ingridca8/Software-Engineer/Data_structures/nodes.md

 ## Nodes in python
 The node’s data will be specified when creating the node and immutable (can’t be updated).
 The link will be optional at initialization and can be updated.

+## Notes
+A node has two elements:
++ Data
++ "Next" node field (pointer)

+Data can not be modified once the node is created.

+Can have this methods:
++  Get data
++  Get next node
++  Set next node